2005–06 Toto Cup Al

-The 2005–06 Toto Cup Al was the 22nd season of the third most important football tournament in Israel since its introduction and the second edition to be played with clubs of the Israeli Permier League only.
+The 2005–06 Toto Cup Al was the 22nd season of the third most important football tournament in Israel since its introduction and the second edition to be played with clubs of the Israeli Premier League only.

 The competition was held in two stages.
 First, the 12 Premier League teams were divided into two groups.
 The group winners and runners-up advanced to the semi-finals, which, as was the final, were held as one-legged matches.

 The competition was won by Maccabi Haifa who had beaten F.C.
 Ashdod 3–0 in the final.